moaaznoaman/k8s/task/README.md

 4. install grafana to visualize the metrics and build monitors
 5. install my application charts using helm

-### 1. create a cluster role binding with the account name in k8s cluster
+### 1. Create a cluster role binding with the account name in k8s cluster
 ```bash
 ACCOUNT=$(gcloud info --format='value(config.account)')
 kubectl create clusterrolebinding owner-cluster-admin-binding \